Better Supplier Relationships Start With Supplier Information Management (SIM)

 What did BAE Systems learn from the project?

-By far the most important thing BAE learned from the project was about the value of good supplier master data management (SMDM).
+By far the most important thing BAE learned from the project was about the value of investing in good supplier master data management (SMDM) software.
 When the aerospace and defence organisation realised that it was not doing SMDM well, it became clear that the starting point had to be establishing a supplier data structure.
 After it had been put in place, they could establish rules regarding the onboarding of good data and how to maintain it in the long-term.

 BAE also learned about the importance of process definition.
 The company needed to define central and local processes, workflows and roles.
 Without a master data management team in place it would not be possible to complete all processes manually, so system automation was a key consideration because it changed the way the project team could approach setting up new digital processes.